-This document sets out the shared view of a wide group of industry stakeholders supporting the objectives of the 5G Strategic Deployment Agenda (SDA).
-The common aim is to support Connected and Automated Mobility (CAM) in Europe, based on future-proof 5G infrastructure, technologies and vehicles.
+This document sets out the shared view and common baseline of a wide group of stakeholders supporting the objectives of the 5G Strategic Deployment Agenda (SDA) for Connected and Automated Mobility (CAM) in Europe, based on future-proof 5G-enabled infrastructure, technologies and vehicles.
+It complements the deployment activities in the context of C-ITS and Cooperative and Connected Automated Mobility (CCAM), with a clear focus on cellular, 5G-based mobile networks and enablers across borders in the European Union and adjacent countries in Europe.

-5G-based Connected and Automated Mobility services along roads are a broad range of digital services in and around vehicles including both safety-related and other commercial services provided, enabled, or supported by 5G multi-service networks.
+5G-based Connected and Automated Mobility services along roads comprise a broad range of digital services in and around vehicles including safety-related, transport efficiency-related and other commercial services provided, enabled, or supported by 5G multi-service networks.

-The imminent rollout of the next generation of mobile technologies (5G) is expected to become a "game changer".
+The rollout and evolution of the next generation of mobile technologies (5G) is expected to become a "game changer".
 For the first time, mobile networks will offer a broad range of connectivity performances including gigabit speeds and mission critical reliability.
-Most importantly, the prospect that 5G will be a unified multi-service platform, serving not only the traditional mobile broadband market but also enabling digital transformation in a number of so-called "vertical industries", is expected to result in the creation of unprecedented opportunities for innovation and economic growth.
+Most importantly, the prospect that 5G will be a unified multi-service platform, serving not only the traditional mobile broadband market but also enabling digital transformation in several so-called "vertical industries", is expected to result in the creation of unprecedented opportunities for innovation and economic growth.

-Europe must seize such new opportunities arising in vertical industries to remain competitive on the global level and to meet sustainable development goals, in particular in areas of high societal impact such as manufacturing, healthcare, energy, education, public security and transport.
+Europe must seize such new opportunities arising in vertical industries to remain competitive on the global level and to meet sustainable development goals, in areas of high societal impact such as manufacturing, healthcare, energy, education, public security and transport.